iffy/nim-keyring/README.md

 ![](https://github.com/iffy/nim-keyring/workflows/CI/badge.svg?branch=master)

-**SECURITY NOTE:** Though an effort has been made to ensure secret confidentiality and memory safety, this library has not undergone strenous security testing.
+**SECURITY NOTE:** Though an effort has been made to ensure secret confidentiality and memory safety, this library has not undergone strenuous security testing.
 Use it at your own risk.

 This is a Nim library that provides access to the operating system keyring.
 It uses the following backends: